valentyn-l/GTAIV.EFLC.Various.Fixes/README.md

 **Note:** if you got some weird stuff (flying buildings, random objects instead of weapon pickups) after installing this mod, then start a new game and check if the problem is gone.

-If you wish to report
+***If you wish to report issues, please either use this [SPREADSHEET](https://docs.google.com/spreadsheets/d/1Pkg-UWIaWC0FhOuUdPb0O1a8IhJVfcovyYHCHQoB7Ms/edit?usp=sharing), or leave a post in [issues](https://github.com/valentyn-l/GTAIV.EFLC.Various.Fixes/issues).
+Thank you!

 ## Just Fixes